Surface Roughness

 Comparison

 Every competitive “deburring” process has advantages and disadvantages.
 When comparing processes for a particular action, the comparison should include speed, reliability, tolerance, energy efficiency, chemicals, and other environmental footprint features, including noise for comparison making.
-Mechanical processing (such as drilling, grinding, stone-tumbling, and polishing) may change or damage materials because of focused stresses, which may lead to residual cracks, residual tensile stresses, and changes in the microstructure, thus reducing the service life of the part.
+Mechanical processing (such as drilling, grinding, stone-tumbling, and polishing) may change or damage materials because of focused stresses, which may lead to residual cracks, residual tensile stresses, and changes in the microstructure, thus reducing the part’s service life.
 Electropolishing may require chemicals to be stored, replenished, and disposed of.
 The e-ion, on the other hand, uses only air (or other gas of choice) and electricity as input to the machine.
 High kinetic and thermal energy ions are used for deburring in the e-Ion Plasma process.
 It is a noiseless yet controllable process and may be used on a tabletop for almost all configurations because of the small footprint of the cascade e-ion device.
 The Cascade e-Ion Plasma™, i.e., the CleanElectricFlame®, can be used continuously with a belt or robot part-handler.
 MHI provides the user with all the high-temperature holding accessories and a standard part manipulator.
 See also the welding page.

 Additional Benefits with the Cascade e-Ion